dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 Let us run an example of a custom directive for your application.
 Since we keep mentioning the `createsuperuser` often, let us then create that same directive and apply to our Esmerald application.

-For this example we will be using [Saffier][saffier] since it is from the same author and will allow us to do a complete end-to-end directive using the async approach.
+For this example we will be using [Edgy][edgy] since it is from the same author and will allow us to do a complete end-to-end directive using the async approach.

 This example is very simple in its own design.